Kenshiro-28/MAGI/README.md

 ## Model

-You can use any GGUF model that is compatible with llama-cpp-python and has the Vicuna prompt format:
+You can use any Llama 2 model that is compatible with llama-cpp-python and has the Vicuna prompt format:

 ```
 USER: Who was Sun Tzu?
 ASSISTANT: